 A second Open Hearing shall be held just prior to the seating of the House of Delegates.

-The Open Hearings are open and available to all members to voice their opinion or question to the Board of Directors.
+The Open Hearings are open and available to all members to voice their opinion or questions to the Board of Directors.

 13. Amendments